Bog iron: Colonial North America

 Bog iron was widely sought in colonial North America.
-The earliest known iron mines in North America are the mines from St. John's, Newfoundland, reported being in operation by Anthony Parkhurst in 1578.
+The earliest known iron mines in North America are the mines from St. John's, Newfoundland, reportedly in operation by Anthony Parkhurst in 1578.
 The first mining efforts in Virginia occurred as early as 1608.
 In 1619 Falling Creek Ironworks was established in Chesterfield County, Virginia.
 It was the location of the first blast furnace facility in North America.

 Lake Massapoag in Massachusetts was drawn down by deepening the outlet channel in a search for bog iron.
 The Saugus Iron Works National Historic Site, on the Saugus River in Saugus, Massachusetts, operated between 1646 and 1668.
 The site contains a museum and several reconstructed buildings.
 The success of the Saugus Iron Works, and the rapid depletion of the region's natural bog iron, led the owners to send prospectors into the surrounding countryside.
 In 1658 the company bought 1600 acre of land which covered areas that are now Concord, Acton, and Sudbury.
 They set up a large production facility in Concord, Massachusetts, along the Assabet River with dams, ponds, watercourses, and hearths, but by 1694 the natural bog iron there had also been exhausted, and the land was sold for farming.

 In Central and Southern New Jersey, bog ore was mined and refined for the production of naturally rust-resistant tools and wrought iron rails, many of which still grace staircases in Trenton and Camden.
 During the American Revolution, bog iron cannonballs were cast for the colonial forces.